Search⌘ K

 The multi-object generation challenge

-Modern text-to-image (T2I) models can generate high-quality images from a single prompt.
-However, when prompts require precise compositional reasoning, such as multiple objects, spatial relationships, and attribute bindings, one-shot generation might fail due to the inherent architectural limitation of a “one-shot” generative process.
-It lacks fine-grained control, interactivity, and a mechanism for self-correction.
-When a one-shot model fails to capture all the constraints in a complex prompt, our only option is to try again.
+Modern text-to-image (T2I) models generate high-quality images from a single prompt.
+When prompts require precise compositional reasoning, including multiple objects, spatial relationships, and attribute bindings, one-shot generation can fail due to limitations of the underlying generative architecture.
+These models lack fine-grained control, interactivity, and mechanisms for self-correction.
+When a one-shot model fails to capture all constraints in a complex prompt, the typical fallback is to rerun generation.

 These potential failures highlight the need for a more robust and reliable process.
 This is where an agentic system design offers a different architectural approach.
 The core question for us as designers is not just “Can the model do it?” but also: